jrmykolyn/goalist/README.md

 Please note:
 - The help menu can *also* be accessed by invoking `goalist` with the `--help` flag (eg. `goalist --help`).
 - The current version can be accessed by invoking `goalist` with the `--version` flag (eg. `goalist --version`).
+- Goalist can be run in 'silent' mode by invoking `goalist` with the `--silent` flag (eg. `goalist --silent`).
+This suppresses all output.
+- Goalist can be run in 'verbose' mode by invoking `goalist` with the `--verbose` flag (eg. `goalist --verbose`).
+This displays additional information about the internals of a given command, and may be useful for debugging purposes.

 ### `add` / `a`
 This command is used to add a new goal to the log file for the current.